robkoo/EndpointAnalytics-RemediationScript-Apache-Commons-text/README.md

 This vulnerability affects the following vendors: Suse, Apache, Netapp, Juniper.
 To view more details about this vulnerability please visit the vendor website.

 # Files found
-It turned out that folders of previous versions of JetBrain Rider profiles were not removed containing old versions of Apache Commons text.
+It turned out that folders of previous versions of JetBrains Rider profiles were not removed containing old versions of Apache Commons text.

 These folders and files were found on our development workstations: